sam0per/L.saxatilis-Mate-choice/README.md

 5. Barrier effects from Marina’s simulations

 6. Some speculation about impact on the origin of ecotypes
+A previous individual-based model predicted that pre-existing mating preferences were responsible for the inhibition of ecotype formation [@sadedin2009]

 7. Broader comparison (i.e. beyond Littorina) on multiple-effect traits and on barrier effects of assortment in HZs (compare to Irwin and to Jiggins & Mallet, maybe Wolf, maybe Gay et al.).